Victim service assessment – technical methodology

 Z ~ 1.96 (Z score at 95% confidence level)

 P is the expected recording accuracy of the force

 The sample size is then adjusted to consider the estimated population size (N) of the crime type in the force during the audit period:

-This adjusted sample size will then be split proportionally across incidents, and where applicable, directly recorded crimes or crimes from other routes.
+This adjusted sample size will then be split proportionally across incidents, and where applicable, directly recorded crimes, online reports of crime, or crimes from other routes.